Cashmere Cat

-Magnus August Høiberg (born 29 November 1987), known professionally as Cashmere Cat, is a Norwegian DJ, record producer, songwriter and musician.
-He is best known for producing songs for artists including Kanye West, The Kid Laroi, Selena Gomez, Camila Cabello, Ariana Grande, Tory Lanez, Major Lazer, The Weeknd, and Kali Uchis as well as his own critically acclaimed musical output.
+Magnus August Høiberg (born 29 November 1987), known professionally as Cashmere Cat, is a Norwegian DJ and record producer.
+Often in tandem with Benny Blanco, he has been credited with production work for artists including Kanye West, BTS, Snoop Dogg, the Kid Laroi, Selena Gomez, Camila Cabello, Ariana Grande, Tory Lanez, Major Lazer, the Weeknd, Kali Uchis and Lil Uzi Vert, His debut studio album, 9 (2017) was released by blanco's Mad Love Records, an imprint of Interscope Records and peaked at number 14 on the VG-lista charts.
+It also entered the Billboard 200 and included the single "Adore" (featuring Ariana Grande), which marked his only entry on the US Billboard Hot 100.

-His debut EP, Mirror Maru, was released in October 2012 and followed by the full length albums 9, in 2017, and Princess Catgirl, in 2019.

-Høiberg has toured the world over, performing at festivals including Coachella (US), Lollapalooza (US), Hangout (US), Firefly (US), Ultra (US), Clockenflap (HK), Sonar (ES), Roskilde (DK), Lowlands (NL), Pukkelpop (BE), Falls Festival (AUS) and Øya (Nor).
+His debut extended play (EP), Mirror Maru (2012) was met with widespread critical praise.
+His second album, Princess Catgirl (2019) followed thereafter and experimented with hyperpop.

 Career

-2006–15: Early years, Mirror Maru and Wedding Bells
+2006–2015: Early years, Mirror Maru and Wedding Bells

 As a teenager, Høiberg began producing music and teaching himself how to DJ.
 He represented Norway in the DMC World DJ Championships from 2006 to 2009 under the pseudonym DJ Final.

 Høiberg's debut extended play (EP) as Cashmere Cat, Mirror Maru, was released on 22 October 2012 on French label Pelican Fly.
 The diversity and influence of multiple genres gained support from notables such as Hudson Mohawke, Rustie and Gilles Peterson.

 He continued to gain recognition with a number of remixes, including his edits of 2 Chainz' "No Lie," Lana Del Rey's "National Anthem," Miguel's "Do You..." and Jeremih's "773 Love."
 In January 2013, producer, songwriter and musician Benny Blanco invited Cashmere to New York to collaborate on production work and helped book his first.
 In 2013 Cashmere Cat also played his first concerts in the United States.
 That summer, he moved from Norway to Manhattan.

 On 11 February 2014, Høiberg's second EP Wedding Bells was released on UK label LuckyMe.
 In August same year, he produced and featured on "Be My Baby" from Ariana Grande's second studio album My Everything.
 He was also the opening act during Grande's North American The Honeymoon Tour.
+On September 26, 2014, Jeremih released promotional single "Nobody But U" produced by Cashmere Cat, but it did not make his oft-delayed and hotly-anticipated Late Nights: The Album.